Definition - What does Compassionate Transfer mean?

 During an IVF cycle, multiple eggs are retrieved and fertilized and the resulting embryos examined closely.
 Only those with the best chance of producing a successful pregnancy are transferred.
 Any remaining embryos are typically frozen for possible future use.

 If IVF is successful and the parent(s) feel that their family is complete, there is a question of what to do with the remaining embryos.
-The options can include to leave them frozen, destroy them, donate them, or have a compassionate transfer.
+The options can include to leave them frozen, destroy them, donate them, or in some cases, have a compassionate transfer.